Lab Technician/Medical Technician/Lab Staff

 Abnormal WBC count can indicate various medical conditions, such as infections, leukemia, or autoimmune disorders.

-Q26.
-Write the original color of RBC.
+Q. What is the original color of RBCs?

 The original color of RBC is red.